 6.2.
-Cut off the liquid line connection from the coil.
+Cut off Shrader Valve fitting at the liquid line connection.
 Use a tubing cutter for this step.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
-Connect the liquid line coming from the outdoor to the liquid line at the indoor unit.
+Connect the liquid line to the tubing at the indoor unit.

 6.3.
-Use a tubing cutter to cut the suction line connection at the air handler.
+Use a tubing cutter to remove the spun end from the suction line connection at the air handler.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
-Connect the suction line coming from the outdoor to the suction line at the indoor unit.

-- 6.4 To avoid heat damage to grommets where present, remove these prior to brazing by sliding them over the refrigerant lines and out of the way. - 6.5.
+- 6.4.
+To avoid heat damage to grommets where present, remove these prior to brazing by sliding them over the refrigerant lines and out of the way. - 6.5.
 Check to determine if the evaporator coil has a Shrader fitting on the suction manifold.
 If yes, remove the valve core to prevent heat damage during brazing.
 Replace the valve core once the piping has cooled. - 6.6.
 If the air handler has a TXV metering device, remove the sensing bulb from the suction line prior to brazing to prevent heat damage from occurring.
 Replace the sensing bulb once the piping has cooled.

-- 6.7 Flow nitrogen through the piping when brazing. - 6.8 Braze both refrigerant line connections using proper brazing procedures. - 6.9 When all line connections are brazed, perform a proper system evacuation procedure per the outdoor unit manufacturer instructions.
+Fig 6.4 6.7.
+Flow nitrogen through the piping when brazing.

-6.10 Seal the penetration openings where the line-set piping enters the air handler cabinet.
+- 6.8.
+Braze both refrigerant line connections using proper brazing procedures. - 6.9.
+When all line connections are brazed, perform a proper system evacuation procedure per the outdoor unit manufacturer instructions. - 6.10.
+Seal the penetration openings where the lineset piping enters the air handler cabinet.